davidhiendl/telegraf-docker-sd/README.md

 ## TODOs
 - ? improve configuration by switching from env-file to custom yaml file that may be specified via --config flag
+- gracefully handle signals and stop agent
+- use go-routines for each backend instance